rht5/gsmailer/README.md

 6. Reload your Google Sheet.
 7. In Google Sheet.
 You will see a new menu: 📨 GSMailer.
 Go to GSMailer → Admin / Setup → Initial Setup
 8. Configure your SETTINGS, EMAIL_RULES, EVENT_CONTEXT as needed.
+9. Your Main Data sheet needs 3 extra columns for: 'Email Sent',	'Last Sent At' and 'Error'.
+If needed, you can rename them and put new names in Settings.
 ---

 ## Basic Usage